samuel-lucas6/Kryptor/README.md

 1. Click the green 'Code' button and 'Download ZIP'.
 2. Extract the ZIP, navigate to the 'Kryptor/KryptorCLI' folder, and open the 'Kryptor.sln' file in [Visual Studio 2019 Community](https://visualstudio.microsoft.com/vs/community/).
 3. Right click on 'KryptorCLI' in the Solution Explorer and choose 'Publish...'.
 4. Choose to publish Kryptor as either win-x64, linux-x64, or osx-x64.
 Then click 'Publish'.
-You can find the published program at the path listed next to 'Target location'.
+You will find the published program at the path listed next to 'Target location'.
 5. I don't recommend changing the profile settings, but you can publish the application as x86, Framework-dependent, change the target location, etc by changing the profile settings via 'Edit' or the pencil icons.

 #### GUI